svenkubiak/mangooio/README.md

 The main reason for using Undertow was that it is based on non-blocking I/O in the form of XNIO.
 And although Undertow does support the servlet API, one is not bound to use it in any way, giving a Java developer the opportunity to work fully stateless and being independent to the servlet API.

-As I did some contributions to the Ninja Web Framework, mangoo I/O is in some parts inspired by the [Ninja Web Framework](http://www.ninjaframework.org).
-If you have worked with Ninja you probably feel comfortable from the start.

 Here are some key features of mangoo I/O in a nutshell:

 * Intuitive convention-over-configuration